alice-biometrics/petisco/docs/application.md

 ## Subscriber

+!!! note ""

     A `Subscriber` is similar to `Controller`, use it to define and configure inputs and outputs or your entry point.
     The difference is that the `Subscriber` is executed reactively to messages (Domain Events, Commands, etc..).

 ```mermaid